 Dal is done when it is completely soft and has a rough purée consistency.
 For a smooth, creamy texture, use an immersion blender stick for 30 seconds.
 If you prefer a bit more texture, beat it with a whisk for a minute to a porridge-like consistency.

-If you like your food spicy, add another 1/2 teaspoon of red chili powder when tempering your spices.
-You could also top with red chili flakes when serving.
+If you like your food spicy, add another 1/2 teaspoon of cayenne pepper when tempering your spices.
+You could also top it with red chili flakes when serving.

-This Indian food is traditionally served over white plain rice or brown rice.
-It would also be delicious with basmati rice.
-It is also common in an Indian household to eat it with a flatbread such as my WHOLE WHEAT NAAN.
+This Indian food is traditionally served over plain white rice, basmati rice, or brown rice.
+It would be excellent over Instant Pot Coconut Rice.
+It is also common in an Indian household to eat it with flatbread, such as my Whole Wheat Naan.

 Indian Toor Dal Instant Pot Recipe With Rice

 To save you ink, video and equipment images will not print.

 - 2 cup split pigeon peas (toor dal plain) dried

 - 2 tablespoons coconut oil

 - 1 teaspoon coriander ground powder